Chart Color Schemes

 Murgon is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Murgon, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings.
-In comparison, Non-Metro Qld had 93.4% houses and 6.6% other dwellings.
+The dwelling structure in Murgon, as per the latest Census, consisted of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 93.4% houses and 6.6% other dwellings.
 Home ownership in Murgon was at 41.9%, with mortgaged dwellings at 25.3% and rented ones at 32.8%.
-The median monthly mortgage repayment was $867, which is below Non-Metro Qld's average of $1,083.
-The median weekly rent figure in Murgon was recorded at $220, compared to Non-Metro Qld's $230.
-Nationally, Murgon's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $867, lower than Non-Metro Qld's average of $1,083.
+The median weekly rent figure in Murgon was $220, compared to Non-Metro Qld's $230.
+Nationally, Murgon's mortgage repayments were significantly lower at $867 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing